toggledbits/IntesisWMPGateway/README.md

 The "Intesis WMP Gateway" device represents the interface and controller for all of the IntesisBox devices.
 There is normally only one such device, and it is the parent for all other devices created by the plugin.
 Clicking on the arrow in the Vera dashboard to access the gateway's control panel will give you three options for launching network discovery.
+The first
-The first will run network broadcast discovery, which is the first method you should try if the plugin did not find all of your devices.
-The second option is MAC discovery, where a MAC address is entered (see the label on the IntesisBox device) and the plugin searches for that device specifically.
-The third is IP discovery, which may be used if the IP address of the device is known.
+("Run Discovery") will run network broadcast discovery, which is the first method you should try if the plugin did not find all of your devices.
+The second option is "Discover MAC", where a MAC address is entered (see the label on the IntesisBox device for this value) and the plugin searches for that device specifically.
+The third is "Discover IP", which may be used if the IP address of the device is known.

+> NOTE: It is recommended that your IntesisBox devices be assigned a stable IP address on your network, either by using static addressing, or by a DHCP reservation.
+If you don't know what this means or have any idea what how to do it, no worries.
+It's not mission-critical.
+Just now that from time-to-time, the plugin may have to search for your devices if/when their assigned network address changes, and this can result in a delay.
+If the delay persists, re-running discovery usually quickly resolves the issue.

 Each discovered IntesisBox
 device presents as a heating/cooling thermostat in the Vera UI.
 These devices are child devices of the parent gateway device, although